 What can we do to improve the domain’s value?

 Domain names were discovered to make it easier for people to access websites, so it’s important that your domain is easily understandable.

 2- Will people know how to spell it after hearing it?

 Any confusion that your domain causes will negatively impact how much others are willing to shell out.

 Now, the most important thing is, what we can do to improve the domain value is the same as what you do to improve your website’s value right now before you sell the domain.
 It is compulsory, get more customers visiting your website.
 The more popular your site is, the more valuable the domain will become.

 Definitely, if users or customers are eligible to find the website in search (Google, Bing, and Yahoo) there will be more visitors so, improve website’s SEO.
-For search engine optimization (SEO) you can find different solution like, on page and off page SEO.
+For search engine optimization (SEO) you can find a different solution like on-page and off-page SEO.
 Increase the content as well, the more content you have on your website the more pages there are for people to visit.
-Now a days, social media is one of the powerful source to get more traffic on your website.
-Write more and more blog or article, for this purpose find the guest blogging websites and spread your thoughts or products around the world but one thing you should keep in mind, it’s important that your words are easily understandable.
+Nowadays, social media is one of the solid sources to get more traffic to your website.
+Write more and more blog or article, for this purpose, find the guest blogging websites and spread your thoughts or products around the world but one thing you should keep in mind, it’s important that your words are easily understandable.